 - Running on campus or in the buildings

 - Littering

-- · Horseplay, wrestling
+- Horseplay, wrestling

 - Throwing objects (rocks, grass, food, etc.)

-- Consequence

-- Dancing

 - Violation of cafeteria procedures

 - Presence in unauthorized areas

 - Unauthorized eating/drinking/gum chewing

-- Excessive noise in hallways, gymnasium, cafeteria, auditorium, athletic events, etc.
+- Excessive noise in hallways, gymnasium, cafeteria, auditorium, assembly, etc.

-- Standing on the bus while the bus is in motion

-- Loitering: failure to make a reasonable effort to go to class after the bell rings
+- Loitering: failure to make a reasonable effort to go to class

-- Illegal parking: unauthorized parking
+- Illegal parking: unauthorized parking (current decal must be visible)

-- Gambling, card playing, etc.
+- Card playing, etc.

 - Letter writing/ note passing

+- Dress code violations

 The following represents what may happen when a student is sent to the office for category one offenses.
-(The final decision of a category one consequence rest solely with the principal) \square Counseling
+(The final decision of a category one consequence rest solely with the principal) $\Box$ Counseling